 When you think about education and financial aid, you might think primarily about students who are graduating high school and heading to college.
 They can apply for federal financial, scholarships, and grants.

 What if you’re an adult who’s heading back to school to advance your career, learn a particular skill set or perhaps enter into an entirely new career?
 How can you pay for the costs of continuing education as an adult?
 You aren’t alone first and foremost.
-According to the National Center for Education Statistics, almost three million college students who were enrolled in 2018 were 35 or older.
+Most people abandon the idea of having a higher education as they do not know how to pay for college with limited financial resources.
+There is a famous misconception that cheaper means less effective.
+However it is not true and nowadays there are a lot of options that make education more affordable for all ages.
+According to the National Center for Education Statistics, almost three million college students who were enrolled in 2019 and later were 35 or older.

 The following explores some of the options potentially available to you.

 Complete the Free Application for Federal Student Aid (FAFSA)

 You may be familiar with the FAFSA if you completed it when you went to school the first time around, and it’s still important.
 The FAFSA is the most essential step to take if you’re planning to go to school as a teen or adult, and there’s even a chance you might need financial aid.
 Along with serving as the precursor to financial aid from the federal government, it’s also used for work-study programs and grants.

 If you’re older than the age of 24, the Education Department views you as an independent student.
 This may mean you’re eligible to qualify for more need-based aid than a young person who’s a dependent of their parents.